Leaving the armed forces as a result of disablement

 What is the Armed Forces Independence Payment (AFIP)?

 This is a tax-free payment made to both service personnel and veterans who are seriously injured as a result of their service.
 It is paid by the Department for Work and Pensions (DWP) and is instead of receiving a Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Attendance Allowance (AA).
-You can read more about the benefit on GOV.UK.
-Our page on State benefits also provides some information on its interaction with other state benefits.

 Where can I get further help and information?